How the creative mind works. By makers of CreativeMindClass — #1 Platform for Creating and Selling Online Courses.

-Abstract and bold geometric illustrations: imaginary drawings deeply rooted in graffiti by Marc David Spengler
+Abstract illustrations: bold and geometric imaginary drawings deeply rooted in graffiti

 An integral part of the creation process of geometric illustrations is the anticipation of unknown outcomes.
 Marc emphasises that every shape and every colour choice is an impulsive reaction to those shapes and colours previously drawn.
 Optical illusions, fake shadows, the transformation from flatness to spatiality, seemingly simple details - when presented at Ampersand Gallery in Portland last year, they mesmerised the viewer.